newaetech/ChipShover/README.md

 These interposers can be 3D printed from files in the repo, or you can buy machined versions.

-## Controller
+## Controllers

-The designed to be compatible with 3D printer drivers based on the Arduino DUE, which uses a Microchip SAM3X (we use the similar SAM3U in many of our products already).
+The controller is based on 3D printer controllers which have extensive community resources behind their hardware and firmware.
+The ChipShover controller is specifically based on the Arduino DUE, which uses a Microchip SAM3X (we use the similar SAM3U in many of our products already which was our reasoning).

 The firmware is open-source and is a build of Marlin2 with a custom board type.
+The physical board can be either the more expensive ChipShover-One (~$1000) or the open-source [Archim2](https://ultimachine.com/products/archim2) (~$180).

+### ChipShover-One

+The ChipShover-One is our own design of a stepper controller.
 The controller has several feature relevant to the ChipShover usage that are not widely available in existing 3D printer driver boards:

 * 3 endstop inputs per axis (2 endstops, 1 higher-resolution home).
-* Swappable driver boards.
+* Swappable driver boards to work with different tables.
+* Easy user API over USB (Ethernet optional).
 * Higher drive current (~2.4A).
 * Physical E-Stop button that disconnects power to motors.
-* Colour LCD.
+* User interface including colour LCD.

+As there are *hundreds* of low-cost open-source stepper controllers out there, the ChipShover-One hardware is not currently released as OSHW (full design files).
+Schematics and other information *is* available for your use.

+### Archim2

+The Archim2 board is an open-source hardware controller board.
+It is [sold by UltiMachine](https://ultimachine.com/products/archim2) and can be used to make a board that is compatible with the ChipShover Python API.

 ## Python Interface